NathanielPoteat/open-dis-ts-es6/README.md

 ## Introduction

+I AM NO LONGER WORKING ON THIS BECAUSE THE NEEDS OF THE PROJECT I WAS WORKING ON HAVE BEEN SATISFIED. -NathanielPoteat

 A TypeScript ES6 implementation of DIS that decodes IEEE 1278.1 binary data format messages and turns them into Javascript objects.